Operating Cycle

 About the Calculator / Features

-The Operating Cycle Calculator provides a quick result in one simple click to the user after he has inputted the following details to the calculator.
+The Operating Cycle Calculator provides a quick result in one simple click to the user after he has inputted the following details into the calculator.

 - Cost of goods sold (COGS)